 Mycelium (the root structure of fungi), turned into Mushroom leather, has gained a lot of popularity in eco-conscious brands.
 It is suede-like, with a natural matte finish, and is completely biodegradable.

-It does not need tanning chemicals like animal leather, which is safer to both the maker and the wearer.
+It does not require tanning chemicals like those used for animal leather, which is safer for both the maker and the wearer.
 Why it works:

 Pineapple Leather: Turning Waste Into Wonder